aimaheadheart/aimaheadheart.github.io/README.md

 ![uploaddemos](/assets/img/readme/tabs.png)

 ### Updating the "Activities" subpage
-Different from the above, "Activities" subpage looks like a news list, each activity post has its own markdown file.
+Different from the above, "Activities" subpage looks like a news list, and each activity post has its own markdown file.
 We can update the "Activities" subpage by adding new markdown files to the `/_posts` folder.
 Figures needed can be add to the `/assets/img/demos` folder.

 Activities are organized by date like news.
 Please create a new file named `YYYY-MM-DD-TITLE.md` (e.g., `2023-12-01-Hello-World.md`) and put it in the `/_posts` of the root directory.
-The first part of the file name must use strict date format.
+The first part of the file name must use a strict date format.

 This time you need to modify the first several lines of the markdown file:
 ```